Gexkill/sweng2/DD/src/index.md

 * API: application programming interface; it is a common way to communicate with another system.
 * Push notification: it is a notification sent to a smartphone using the mobile application, so it must be installed.
 * Push service: it is a service that allows to send push notifications with own API
+* Matching itineraries: two itineraries (A and B) are matching if one of the two following conditions are fulfilled:
+    1. B is included in A: the starting point and the ending point of the itinerary B are both close to the itinerary A and the starting point of B is closer to the starting point of A than the ending point of B.
+    1. The beginning of B is the end of A: the starting point of B is close to the itinerary A and the ending point of A is close to the itinerary B.
+    1. A is included in B: see condition 1.
+    1. The beginning of A is the end of B: see condition 2.

 **COMPLETE INSERTING OTHER GLOSSARY FROM RASD**